 - Mission Statement

-Kodiak College offers a fully distance learning Occupational Endorsement Certificate in Medical Office Coding, an Allied Health Program in the UAA College of Health.
+Kodiak College offers many fully distance courses needed for an Occupational Endorsement Certificate in Medical Office Coding, an Allied Health Program in the UAA College of Health.
 This program provides training for allied health professionals specifically designed to prepare graduates for work in rewarding careers in Alaska’s rapidly growing health care industry.

 Allied health professionals, such as medical coders, are involved with the delivery of health related services pertaining to the identification, evaluation and prevention of diseases and disorders, rehabilitation, and health systems management, among others.

 This Occupational Endorsement Certificate program prepares student for careers as professional medical coders.
 In addition, it prepares students to become certified medical coders by the American Association of Professional Coders (AAPC).